Heali'i's Polynesian Revue is under the direction of Kumu Kathy Heali'i O Nalani Gore-Stanley and has been growing strong since 1967.

 Kumu Kathy Heali'i 'O Nalani Gore Stanley

-Kathy Heali'i 'O Nalani Gore Stanley is the Kumu Hula of Heali'i's Polynesian Revue.
+Kathy Heali'i 'O Nalani Gore Stanley is the founder and Kumu Hula of Heali'i's Polynesian Revue.
 She is blessed to be the protégé of Kumu Napua Hanaiali'i Woodd, Kumu Johnny Pi'ilani Watkins, Kumu Ma'iki Aiu Lake, Kumu Nona Beamer, and Tahiti's Elaine Frisbee.
 At the young age of four, she began her love of hula with Aunty Napua Hanaiali'i Wood, the woman that introduced hula to the motion pictures of Hollywood, who would later introduce her to Uncle Johnny Pi'ilani Watkins.
 With him, Kathy soon became his soloist and her professional career with the world of Polynesian dancing came into full swing.
 Diving back into olapa and the deep Hawaiian traditions, Aunty Ma'iki Aiu then brought Kathy into the world of kahiko where she became the youngest performer to dance and chant simultaneously.
 During this time, Elaine Frisbee kept Kathy strong with her Tahitian foundation.
 Kathy Heali'i O Nalani was soon blessed to study under the loving Aunty Nona with whom she later did her "Uniki."
 During the ever fruitful time of Polynesian dancing, Kathy was equally honored with the opportunity of being Hawai'i's child ambassador.

 As the child star of Hawai'i, she toured the U.S. with Hawaiian legends such as Ed Kenney, Marlene Sai,and Genoa Keawe.
 She was also a regular on the Lucky Luck's Show, the Reef Hotel's Polynesian Water Ballet Show, and at the Hilton Hawaiian Village.
 Kathy also had the privilege of being selected to dance for the Kennedy and Reagan families, as well as New York's "Paradise Island" production.
 It was here that she had the honor of performing with the world renowned Guy Lombardo, Arthur Treacher, Moe Keale, Elaine Malbin, and Honey Sanders.
 With her father in the US Navy, Kathy Heali'I' O Nalani Gore was relocated with her family to San Diego.
 It was here that her and her family began the group Heali'i O Nalani and her Hula Maidens in 1967 which would later become Heali'i's Polynesian Revue/ Halau O Healil'i.